wpswings/woo-one-click-upsell-funnel/README.txt

 With the WooCommerce Upsell Plugin, you can create unlimited sales funnels with any number of Upsell and Cross-Sell Offers.
 In simple words, you can show your customers multiple post-purchase offers in a single funnel which increases the impulse buys, Average Order Value, and revenue of your WooCommerce store.

 **2) Reporting Feature for Funnel Tracking**
-With One Click Upsell plugin, you get a complete report of every single funnel.
+With the One Click Upsell plugin, you get a complete report of every single funnel.
 This report includes the number of times every single funnel has been triggered.
 Accepted and rejected offers of each funnel, their conversion rate, total sales, etc. This helps you comprehend what funnels interest your customers more and what not.
 Also, you can track the Upsells using Google Analytics and Facebook Pixel.

 **3) Independent Global Funnel**
 You can now create a global funnel that can be triggered always independent of any target products.
 You can use this feature if you want to show an upsell offer to your customers every time they make a purchase in your WooCommerce store.